johnzastrow/johnzastrow.github.io/_posts/2012-10-19-spatialite-and-triggers-to-update-data.md

 No need to fill in the attributes that will be set by the trigger.

-Here’s a quick screen to show how to start and end an editing session in Qgis.
+Here's a quick screen to show how to start and end an editing session in Qgis.
 You must Save your edits to commit them and fire the trigger.